sandeepkumarmishra354/BAT-MUSIC-PLAYER/README.md

         qmake filename.pro
         make

-# Now you can see executed file run this
+# WOW !!! you got an executable file
-        ./file
+run this file
+        `./file`